davidgasquez/davidgasquez.com/src/content/blog/2025-02-15-trying-zed-editor.md

 slug: trying-zed-editor
 ---

 I used to spend afternoons testing new distros and configuring them.
-I jumped to the next one as soon as I got bored, until I settled on **Arch Linux**.
+I jumped to the next one as soon as I got bored, until I settled on **Arch Linux**, btw.
 These days, **I'm doing the same thing with LLMs and IDEs**.

 For the last while, I've been using Cursor.
 It's been a great experience, specifically due to its LLM integrations.